pointedsphere/Cellular_Automaton_encrypt/README.md

 [^4]:Dascălu M. Cellular Automata and Randomization: A Structural Overview.
 In: López-Ruiz R, editor.
 From Natural to Artificial Intelligence - Algorithms and Applications [Internet].
 Rijeka: IntechOpen; 2018. p.
 165–83.
 Available from: https://www.intechopen.com/chapters/62760

+[^5]:``Numerical Recipes in Fortran 77, The Art of Scientific Computing, Vol 1'', Press W.H. and Teukolsky S.A. and Vetterling W.T. and Flannery B.P., 2nd ed, Cambridge University Press.